Table of Contents

 Hercules is a legendary hero from Greek mythology who is revered for his incredible feats of physical strength and wide-ranging acts of bravery.

-Hercules was born to the God Zeus and the human lady Alcmene.
-Hercules’ demi-godly power and stamina were passed on to him by his father, Zeus, who was always chasing after different women.
+Hercules was born to the God Jupiter and the human lady Alcmene.
+Hercules’ demi-godly power and stamina were passed on to him by his father, Jupiter, who was always chasing after different women.

-One night, Zeus disguised himself as Alcmene’s husband, Amphitryon, and spent the night with her, and so was Hercules born with godly strength.
+One night, Jupiter disguised himself as Alcmene’s husband, Amphitryon, and spent the night with her, and so was Hercules born with godly strength.

 Hercules is a Roman counterpart of the Greek demigod, Heracles, who also had superhuman strength.